0day-ci/linux/Documentation/fpga/dfl.rst

 descriptions on FME and Port in later sections).

-Accelerated Function Unit (AFU) represents an FPGA programmable region and always connects to a FIU (e.g. a Port) as its child as illustrated above.
+Accelerated Function Unit (AFU) represents an FPGA programmable region and always connects to a FIU (e.g. a Port) as its child as illustrated above, but on IOFS design, it introducing Port Gasket which contains AFUs.
+For DFL perspective, the Next_AFU pointer on FIU feature header can point to NULL so the AFU is not connects to a FIU(more descriptions on IOFS in later section).

 Private Features represent sub features of the FIU and AFU.
 They could be various function blocks with different IDs, but all private features which